 But these chocolate quinoa babies were gone in a matter of hours.

 I used plain cooked quinoa, not flakes and not grinded.
 I always try to go the simplest route first.
 I just hate extra special items like quinoa flakes or washing an extra appliance.
 Then I thought to make chocolate muffins.
 Considering quinoa does have a unique taste, chocolate is a great candidate to hide it.

 To further mask the quinoa taste I added coconut oil and coconut flakes.
 That always works plus makes muffins moist.

-I decided to keep chocolate quinoa muffins gluten free because the whole point of quinoa muffins is meant to be gluten free I think.
-I could add whole wheat flour and muffins would be bigger and fluffier but that was not the ultimate goal here.
+I decided to keep chocolate quinoa muffins gluten free because the whole point of quinoa muffins is meant to be gluten free, I think.
+I could add whole wheat flour and muffins would be bigger and fluffier but that would make whole wheat chocolate muffins.
 I wanted moist and denser muffin but yet soft.
 So, I used almond meal instead.

 These were fantastic nutrient dense chocolate quinoa muffins!
-Give them a try, they are not as weird as I thought.:) Now, beetroot muffins would be awkward but not chocolate coconut flour muffins, right?!
+Give them a try, they are not as weird as I thought.
+Now, beetroot muffins would be awkward but not chocolate coconut flour muffins, right?!

 - 1/2 cup uncooked quinoa (2 cups cooked)